Civic Leadership Dialogues

 Yewoinhareg Kebede, DC Board of Elections

 This CLD will explore the fundamentals of Ranked Choice Voting (RCV) and what its implementation means for future DC elections.
-Students will learn how RCV works, why it was passed as a ballot initiative, and how it can impact voter strategy, candidate campaigning, and civic engagement.
-Attendees will leave with a clearer understanding of how to vote in an RCV election and why this shift matters for DC voters, especially for young, first-time voters and seniors.
+Students will learn how RCV works, why it was passed as a ballot initiative, and how it will be implemented in DC.
+Attendees will have the opportunity to case a sample RCV ballot via paper ballot or voting equipment.

 Questions?